cbachhuber/CppVideoStreamer/README.md

 git clone https://github.com/cbachhuber/CppVideoStreamer
 ```

-change into the cloned directory (`cd Streamer`), create a build folder, and change into it (`mkdir build && cd build`).
+change into the cloned directory (`cd CppVideoStreamer`), create a build folder, and change into it (`mkdir build && cd build`).
 Within the build folder, execute

 ```
 cmake ..
 ```

-to configure the project.
+to configure the build files.
 Now, still in the build-folder, you can use `make` to build the binaries.
 Per default, the project only builds the USB camera sample, not requiring any Ximea software.
 If you would like to build the Ximea sample, add the flag `-DBUILD_XIMEA=ON` to the cmake command, such that it reads `cmake -DBUILD_XIMEA=ON ..`.

 ## Starting the program